Marion County 4-H Showcase

 About Judging

 Judging happens before Showcase and is a chance for 4-H members to talk to a judge and receive feedback on projects (this is referred to as open judging).
-Judges can be someone who works in a specialized field (for example, a local bakery owner may judge the cake decorating project or a local creative writing professor may judge the communications projects) or have expertise in the area through their hobbies (for example, a Master Gardener may judge the garden projects or someone who loves to sew may judge the sewing projects).
+Judges can be someone who works in a specialized field (for example, a local bakery owner may judge cake decorating projects, or a local creative writing professor may judge communications projects) or have expertise in the area through their hobbies (for example, a Master Gardener may judge garden projects, or someone who loves to sew may judge sewing projects).

 Closed judging is also an option.
-If you would prefer not to speak with a judge, you may drop off your project ahead of time, although we do encourage all 4-H’ers to take advantage of the opportunity to speak with our judges!
+If you would prefer not to speak with a judge, you may drop off your project at the Extension office ahead of time, although we do encourage all 4-H’ers to take advantage of the opportunity to speak with our judges!